weaviate/weaviate-io/developers/weaviate/configuration/pq-compression.md

 ### 2. Configure PQ

 To enable PQ for a collection, update your collection definition.
+Once you enable PQ, AutoPQ automates the PQ training step for you.

 For additional configuration options, see the [PQ parameters](./pq-compression.md#pq-parameters).